This post may contain affiliate links. Please read our disclosure policy.

 • Flour– You can use AP flour for this recipe.

-• Cocoa powder– Red velvet is technically a chocolate dessert/cake made with cocoa powder and red food coloring for this recipe will use a small amount of cocoa powder to live off to its name!
+• Cocoa powder – Red velvet is made with cocoa powder and red food coloring, so this recipe uses a small amount to achieve that classic flavor.

 • Salt– A little salt always helps enhance the sweetness of the cookie.